Summary

 We collect and hold various types of Personal Information, including:

-• information necessary for or incidental to the provision of the Services including information about the party requesting the provision of the Services by us to you (if applicable) and any documents or other information shared with us in connection with the Services;
+- information necessary for or incidental to the provision of the Services, including information about the party requesting that we provide the Services to you (if applicable) and any documents or other information shared with us in connection with the Services

-• information arising from or in connection with your use of the Services including without limitation your IP address, unique device identifiers, information about your information and other transactional data; and
+- information arising from or in connection with your use of the Services, including without limitation your IP address, unique device identifiers, information about your interaction with our systems and other transactional data

 How we collect Personal Information